-- i.e., the area of an atom weighted with the probability of interaction (hence the name "cross section"). - But it can also be understood as the probability of interaction per unit length, with the length measured in atoms/cm (the number of atoms contained in a cylinder with a 1 cm base). - In this way, both microscopic and macroscopic cross section are shown to have a similar physical meaning of "probability of interaction per unit length", with length measured in different units.
+- But it can also be understood as the probability of interaction per unit length, with the length measured in atoms/cm2 (the number of atoms contained in a cylinder with a 1 cm2 base). - In this way, both microscopic and macroscopic cross section are shown to have a similar physical meaning of "probability of interaction per unit length", with length measured in different units.
 Thus, the number of interaction can be obtained by both by multiplying by the corresponding particle track-length.

-Fluence estimation [1/2]
+Fluence estimation (1/2)